 The "Symbols" command in the "Object" menu will open a dialog box, on the right side of the window, with several sets of "symbols" that can be added to an image.
 A symbol in Inkscape is just a predefined image.
 For example, there is a set of "Word Balloons" and a set of "Logic symbols" for use in circuit diagrams.
 A popup menu in the dialog box selects the symbol set.
+(Note that the default selection in that popup menu will probably no symbols at all.)
 You can drag an image from a symbol set into the drawing area of the window.
 Once it's part of the drawing, you can resize and edit it just like other shapes.
 Remember that one of the advantages of vector graphics is that shapes can be resized without any loss of quality, so you get nice looking symbols at any size!
 Also, in general, you can change the stroke and fill properties of a symbol.

 In fact, you can add arbitrary images to the scene, using the "Import" command in the "File" menu.
+You can also simply drag an image onto the Inkscape window to add it to the scene.
 Once an image is part of the scene, it can be scaled and rotated just like any other object.